 The Board of Education announced plans to have more transparency Tuesday night, 15 minutes before announcing plans to prohibit public comment on a proposed Facebook page for the school district.
 The board agreed to a study of a policy requiring periodic rebidding of professional services contracts in the district.
 BOE member David Finn said he made the proposal in light of March's arrest of suspended board Business Administrator Bob Berman on bribery charges.
 BOE member Ginny Leiz said Facebook comments would be blocked due to limits on school staff on moderating comments.

-The Berkeley Heights Board of Education held its annual reorganization meeting on Thursday, May 5.
+The Berkeley Heights Board of Education on Thursday, May 5.
 John Sincaglia was appointed Board President and Dr. Gerard Crisonino was appointed Board Vice President.
 Board member Doug Reinstein was also nominated for both positions.

 Superintendent Judith Rattner announced changes to the district’s Teacher of the Year events.
 Jacqueline Conti-Rimshnick, Eli Quinonez, Joanne Barton, Carla Pastore, Diane Corley and Doreen Ladinski will be honored at 3:30 p.m.
 May 12 at Governor Livingston High School and at a 7:30 p.m. congratulatory reception held during the board meeting at Columbia Middle School.